Ramands243/Smart_Irrigation_Project/README.md

-# 🌱 Smart Irrigation System using Machine Learning (Random Forest)
+ # 🌱 Smart Irrigation System using Machine Learning

 A **Machine Learning-based Smart Irrigation System** that **predicts optimal irrigation needs** for farm parcels using **sensor data** like soil moisture, temperature, humidity, and rainfall.
 This project aims to **optimize water usage, improve crop yield, and promote sustainable agriculture**.